SHRISH-isback/My-APP/README.md

 # MY-REPO
-It is my first repo.
+It is the first App developed by me.